oconnorian3/hangman/README.md

  * Navigation

-    * Once the game begins the user is given a breakdown on how to play the game and is prpmpted to enter their name
+    * Once the game begins the user is given a breakdown on how to play the game and is prpompted to enter their name

     ![](assets/images/startgame.png)

-    * If the user uses a non alpha character they recevie the below message,
+    * If the user uses a non alpha character they receive the below message,

     ![](assets/images/invalidname.png)